Shiyan-Sha/Shiyan-Sha.github.io/_pages/about.md

 Research Interests
 ======
 <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">
-My research interests have evolved in three stages.
-Initially, I focused on the impact of global urbanisation on socio-environmental conditions in depopulated areas.
-In my second year, I explored the health and social justice issues of vulnerable residents living in environmentally disadvantaged areas.
-Finally, in my third year, I began to examine policies for climate change adaptation, health equity and the governance of urban regeneration.
-Each stage of research has taken me from building social resilience in response to environmental change to specific studies of residents' health and policy implications.
+My research interests have evolved through three distinct stages.
+Initially, I concentrated on the impact of global urbanization on socio-environmental conditions in depopulated areas.
+In my second year, my focus shifted to exploring health and social justice issues faced by vulnerable residents in environmentally disadvantaged regions.
+Finally, in my third year, I began examining policies related to climate change adaptation, health equity, and the governance of urban regeneration.
+Each stage of my research has progressively taken me from broader studies on building social resilience in response to environmental change to more specific investigations into residents’ health and the implications of related policies.
  </div>
 ---